 The IANA Problem Resolution Process is followed and fails to correct the identified deficiency (see Annex J).

+For further details, please see Annex F.

-Following the triggers defined above, the naming Support Organizations would be responsible for reviewing the outcome of the CSC process (as defined in annex G), and the IANA Problem Resolution Process (as defined in Annex J) and for determining whether a Special IFR was necessary.
-After consideration, including a Public Comment period, the Special IFR could be triggered by a supermajority vote of each of the ccNSO and GNSO Councils according to their normal procedures for determining supermajority.
+Following the exhaustion of the above escalation mechanisms, the ccNSO and GNSO would be responsible for reviewing the outcome of the CSC process (as defined in Annex G), and the IANA Problem Resolution Process (as defined in Annex J) and for determining whether a Special IFR was necessary.
+After consideration, including a public comment period, the Special IFR could be triggered by a supermajority vote of each of the ccNSO and GNSO Councils according to their normal procedures for determining supermajority.
 The Special IFR would follow the same multistakeholder cross community composition and process structure as the periodic IANA Function Review.
 The scope of the Special IFR would be narrower than a periodic IFR, focused primarily on the identified deficiency or problem, its implications for overall IANA Performance, and how that issue is best resolved.
 As with the periodic IFR, the Special IFR is limited to a review of the performance of the IANA Functions operation and should not consider policy development and adoption processes or the relationship between ICANN and its contracted TLDs.

 There is no prescribed outcome for an IFR, whether special or periodic.
-Recommendations could span from “no action required” to the introduction of operational remediation requirements, to the initiation of a Separation Process, described below.
+Recommendations could span from “no action required” to the introduction of operational remediation requirements, to the initiation of a separation process, described below.
 In the case of a Special IFR, it is expected that the recommendations of the IFRT will describe how the proposed remedial procedures are expected to address the identified deficiency.